 There's plenty more going on throughout the week at Camp Friedlander.
 Check out all the great activities and programs we have planned for Scouts and adults...

 CHAPLAIN AIDE TRAINING

 An important leadership position in every troop is the Chaplain Aide.
 These Scouts help lead troop religious services and insure a tone of reverence is kept at troop functions.
 Chaplain Aides will be trained by our camp Chaplain to help them take their position to its full potential.
-New this year, Chaplain Aid training will be scheduled through Doubleknot and will include the opportunity to earn the Public Speaking merit badge.

 The twelfth point of the Scout Law is “A Scout is Reverent.”
 Every Scout is encouraged to fulfill his religious obligations while attending camp.
 The summer camp staff will include a Resident Chaplain who will give leadership to our Sunday night non-denominational religious service and serve as an on-site counselor to Scouts in need.
 Nestled in a grove of evergreen trees, the chapel will be an oasis for reflective inspiration.

 We at Camp Friedlander believe very strongly in a religious awareness at our camp.
 Your Chaplain is there to add a spiritual element to the camp, as well as make sure all the boys are comfortable during their stay.
 A Camp Chaplain will be available for counseling and can be contacted very easily.
 We will accommodate any program or food restrictions due to religious beliefs.
 We do ask that if you have any such restrictions that you please inform us in writing at least two weeks ahead of time so that we can be adequately prepared to meet your needs.